Aggravated DWI Lawyer

 To fight the serious consequences that can come due an A-DWI conviction, your best bet is to hire the services of a skilled attorney who will challenge the prosecutor’s evidence and do everything possible to have your charges reduced or dismissed.
 At Greco Neyland, PC, we take on serious criminal charges.
 A Manhattan aggravated DWI lawyer from Greco Neyland, PC will challenge the charges and seek your freedom.

-A-DWI for High BAC
+A-DWI For High BAC

 When a person is pulled over and police suspect that person has been drinking, they will typically ask that person to take a DWI chemical test to determine their BAC.
 This will typically be in the form of a portable breath test (PBT) device administered on the side of the road.
 While those results are not admissible in court, they are utilized as a basis for the probable cause needed to arrest you on suspicion of DWI.
 In fact, it is not unusual to be given a PBT at the scene of the stop and then arrested without an opportunity to perform field sobriety tests.